Wie is de Mol? (Dutch TV series) season 25: Episode 8

 Candidates check into a hotel to spend the night.
 There, they are informed that their rooms, which cost KHR 200,000 each, have not yet been paid for.

 In several rooms around the dimly-lit hotel are safes containing Cambodian riel notes which candidates try to unlock and collect the money to pay for their rooms.
 Candidates can determine the room and combination of safes by listening to clues from "ghosts" around the hotel.
 During the mission, candidates also attempt to avoid being seen by "chambermaids".
 Each time a candidate is seen by a chambermaid, the price of their individual room increases by KHR 40,000.
 By midnight, €750 is added to the pot for each room able to be paid for with the collected riel.

-€1,500 was earned for the pot.